ecoinbsc/wayscriber/docs/CONFIG.md

 - **Font sizes**: Customize text size for status bar and help overlay
 - **Colors**: All RGBA values (0.0-1.0 range) with transparency control
 - **Layout**: Padding, line height, dot size, border width all configurable
-- **Click highlight**: Enable presenter-style click halos with adjustable radius, colors, and duration; combine with the highlight-only tool toggle for presentation mode
+- **Click highlight**: Enable presenter-style click halos with adjustable radius, colors, and duration; by default the halo follows your current pen color (set `use_pen_color = false` to keep a fixed color)

 **Defaults:**
 - Show status bar: true